louisa-bielig/MultilingualCorporaExtractor/README.md

 Sample Output:
 --------------

-The end result is an html file which contains that book with multilingual content alligned in three formats.
+The end result is an html file which automatically makes an alligned corpus and appends it to the top of the document in three formats.
+If you want another format, you can modify the alignChaptersAndVerses.js script.

 * Raw Aligned Text